 Reasons for non-vaccination (routine)

-Of the 985 children included in this survey, 417 (38.6%) did not receive their routine vaccination against measles at 9 months of age.
+Among surveyed individuals, 417 (38.6%) did not receive their routine vaccination against measles at 9 months of age.
 The primary reason for this (n=209) was that the family was not aware the child should be vaccinated against measles at 9 months.
 The next most common reason was re-classified as “no reason” (n=62) from the “other” free text category.
 The majority of responses that were classified as “no reason” had stated “I don’t know” as the response.
 Table 6 provides a detailed overview of the reasons for not vaccinating the child during routine vaccination, including a breakdown of 350 reasons originally listed as “other”.

 Table 6.
 Reasons for not receiving measles vaccination during the routine (9 months) vaccination in Béboto district (N=417)